BLE-LTER/bleutils/README.md

 #### Initializing dataset

-`init_datapkg` creates a folder structure and a templated R script for a new dataset.
+`init_datapkg` creates a directory structure and a templated R script for a new dataset.
 It will warn you if the dataset ID already exists (based on directory names in `base_path`) and messages the next available numeric ID.

 ```
 init_datapkg(base_path = getwd(),